The Human Truth Foundation

 Life Expectancy74.19yrs (2017)2

 Serbia does relatively well in ensuring human rights and freedom, compared to many other countries.
 Serbia does the second-best for its nominal commitment to Human Rights3.
-It does better than average in terms of the rate of gender bias (from 7 indicators)4, LGBT equality5, opposing gender inequality6 (but high for Europe), commentary in Human Rights Watch reports7 (but amongst the worst in Europe), supporting press freedom8 (but high for Europe), supporting personal, civil & economic freedoms9 (but high for Europe) and in freethought10 (but high for Europe).
-Serbia still has work to do.
-Serbia does worse than average for its success in fighting anti-semitic prejudice11 and in speed of uptake of HR treaties12.
+It does better than average in the rate of gender bias (from 7 indicators)4, opposing gender inequality5, commentary in Human Rights Watch reports6 (but amongst the worst in Europe), supporting personal, civil & economic freedoms7 (but bad for Europe), LGBT equality in the 2020s8, freethought9 (but high for Europe) and in its average Freedom in the World rating (but high for Europe).
+But, things still need to improve in Serbia.
+Serbia does worse than average in terms of its success in fighting anti-semitic prejudice10, supporting press freedom11 and in combatting modern slavery12.
 Attacks and threats against journalists continue with an inedquate response from the government, and in fact pro-government media outlets continued engage in "smear campaigns against independent outlets and journalists"13.
 Rather than help them protect their people, government officials and institutions treat human rights defenders with hostility13.

 1. Serbia's Human Rights, Equality & Tolerance